 …in which I grease my towel with Scottish lasagne, pick the worst possible campsite and receive a stinky visitation.

-More reliably a ‘Granny Jean’s Silver Medal’ is a super-authentic Scotch Pie that may be warm from the oven and will perfume your hands with unctuous lamb fat for the rest of the day.
+More reliably a ‘Granny Jean’s Silver Medal’ is an authentic Scotch Pie that may be warm from the oven and will perfume your hands with unctuous lamb fat for the rest of the day.
 My favourite though is the Home Bakery Rothbury which sells a cornucopia of legendary comestibles including macaroni pies, lasagne pies (I kid you not) and the ultimately awesome Breakfast Pie – yes, a scotch pie with a breakfast in it.
-I stuck one of each in my pack and carted them off, cackling gleefully in summit feast anticipation, to KY, where I noticed my towel was soaked in pie grease.
+I stuck one of each in my pack and carted them off, cackling gleefully in summit feast anticipation, to Kirk Yetholm, where I noticed my towel was soaked in pie grease.

-Lamb Hill is not a good campsite, in fact it’s awful, deep, springy heather clumps and wet between them.
-I mistakenly thought all the Cheviotettes would be similar so I just picked this one based on distance.
+Lamb Hill is an awful campsite, deep, springy heather clumps and wet between them.
+I mistakenly thought all the Cheviotettes would be similar so just picked this one based on distance.
 It’s probably the worst of the lot to pitch a tent on.
-I was annoyed to find in the morning that the Yearning Saddle hut is just ten minutes further on.
-If I were you I’d push on to that and camp on the grass around it.
-Or sleep in the hut if you don’t mind a narrow, hard bench and it’s not already full.
-The view isn’t much poorer than that from Lamb Hill.
+I was annoyed to find in the morning that the Yearning Saddle hut is just ten minutes further, if I were you I’d push on and camp on the grass around it.
+Or sleep in the hut if you don’t mind a narrow bench and it’s not already full.
+The view isn’t much poorer than from Lamb Hill.
 Mind the slippery deck.

-If you’ve stayed in Berwick anywhere other than by the station you’ll get the bus to Kelso from the laughably-named Golden Square.
-This is just a bus stop at the town end of the newer, higher road bridge, on the cafe side not the pub side.
-According to the timetable you add three minutes to the bus time from the station, so the 06.55 from the station gets to Golden Square at 06.58.
-This seemed a long time for a bus to get a few hundred yards down an empty road, so I got there good and early.
+Unless you’ve stayed in Berwick up by the railway station, you’ll get the bus to Kelso from the laughably-named Golden Square.
+This is just a bus stop, at the town end of the newer road bridge, on the cafe side not the pub side.
+According to the timetable you add three minutes to the bus time from the railway station, so the 06.55 from the station gets to Golden Square at 06.58.
+This seemed a long time for a bus to trundle a few hundred yards down an empty road, so I got there early.
 Please check all bus times, they change.

 The fare to Kelso in October 2016 was £4.70.
-Kelso to KY cost me another £3.90, the timetables are online or for example times see Pre-Day.
-The bus from Berwick stopped at the Woodmarket side of the Kelso multi-storey car park; for the bus onwards to KY you then have to walk through the passageway (within which is a useful and warm public toilet) to the Horsemarket side.
+Kelso to KY cost me another £3.90, the timetables are online.
+The bus from Berwick stopped at the Woodmarket side of the Kelso multi-storey car park; for the bus onwards to KY you then have to walk through the passageway (inside which is a useful and warm public toilet) to the Horsemarket side.
 Ask locals if unsure.

-The road walk out of KY is easy (and could be done in the dark) but at the junctions of Halter and Shielknowe Burns you need to decide between the ‘high’ and ‘low’ options.
+The road walk out of KY is easy and could be done in the dark but at the junctions of Halter and Shielknowe Burns you need to decide between the ‘high’ and ‘low’ options.
 I went ‘high’ which didn’t seem challenging in this direction.
-Once I’d spotted the left turn down and across the bridge, I pretty much just bumbled along although I failed again to spot the Stob Stanes of June rideout fame (see Pennine Way Blog 1).
+Once I’d spotted the left turn down and across the bridge, I just bumbled along although I failed again to spot the Stob Stanes.

 Darkness was falling at Lamb Hill and the whole area was hopeless for camping.
 I hopped over the fence into Scotland in the hope of improved terrain (not to mention legality) and found a boggy dip that took me slightly out of the stiff wind but was only a little less heathery.

 Suddenly inspired, I pointed my arm in the style of a rifle and made banging noises.
 He snorted with goatish mirth and moved off.
-No doubt he was as much attracted by more interesting matters such as nanny goats, as repelled by my unconvincing hunter impression.
+No doubt he was as much attracted by more interesting matters, such as nanny goats, as repelled by my unconvincing hunter impression.
 Throughout this interaction he’d made strange high-pitched bubbling noises and I was very glad I’d seen him in the rapidly fading daylight.
-I’d have found such sounds from an unidentified source disturbing in the dark, although perhaps not as disturbing as the sound of guyrope munching.
+I’d have found such odd sounds from an unidentified source disturbing in the dark, although perhaps not as disturbing as the sound of a mystery mammal munching my guys.